tomCollinson/myGuardian/README.md

 ### query.php

 This file holds your Guardian API Key and sits between the application and the API whenever a call requires an API Key to be included.
-At present that is only when a section is being viewed.

 Change line 3: